Incentivizing Collaboration for Detection of Credential Database Breaches: Discussion

-Enforcing $\foresight{\attacker} = 0$, as done in \cref{sec:attacker:larger,sec:data-driven}, is a bit more complex.
-The reason is that an attacker could conceivably learn the assigned bidder from the randomness beacon even before the assigned bidder learns it has been chosen, resulting in $\foresight{\attacker} = 1$.
-This possibility can be assumed away if the participants implement the randomness beacon among themselves and do not share their foreknowledge of the next bidder with the attacker.
-Alternatively, the randomness beacon could emit a cryptographic commitment to each random value, in place of the random value itself, and then transmit the random value (and anything else needed to open the commitment) to \textit{only} the next bidder that it specifies, using a \textit{receiver-anonymous} channel that hides the intended recipient from all but that party~\cite{Pfitzmann:1987:Observability}.
+Enforcing $\foresight{\attacker} = 0$, as required in \cref{sec:attacker:larger} and \cref{sec:data-driven}, is more complex since an attacker could learn the assigned bidder from the randomness beacon even before the assigned bidder learns it has been chosen, resulting in $\foresight{\attacker} = 1$.
+This possibility can be prevented if the participants implement the randomness beacon among themselves and do not share their foreknowledge of the next bidder with the attacker.
+Alternatively, the randomness beacon could emit a cryptographic commitment to each random value, in place of the random value itself, and then transmit the random value (and anything else needed to open the commitment) to \textit{only} the next bidder that it specifies.
 The selected bidder could then forward this random value with its next bid, revealing to others that it is, in fact, the chosen bidder, but eliminating the opportunity for the attacker to learn this fact before the bid is already in transit.